DaBingKuaiStupidMa/C99_Rational_Number_Library_with_Repeating_Decimal/README.md

 typedef struct rat{
     rint up; // Naming conflicts avoided
     urint down: sizeof(urint)*8-1;
-    unsigned splfd: 1;
+    unsigned splfd: 1; // Whether simplified
 }rat; // Rint defined by macro
 ```
-The default precision is long long integer if you don't do anything, but
-you can decide which kind of int to use in "rat" by these operations:
+The lib manages the member "splfd" automatically.
+The default precision is long long integer if you don't do anything, but you can decide which kind of int to use in "rat" by these operations:
 ```
 #define _RAT_USE_INT_
 #define _RAT_USE_LONG_
 ```
-This library is strictly designed to produce _mathematically fit_ results under _finite precision_. **_ATTENTION_, when a rational number's value runs out of the range from RAT_MIN to RAT_MAX, it becomes NaN instead of 1/0 or -1/0 (+inf or -inf), both in CALCULATION and INPUT.** But if you want it to return a finite saturated value like RAT_MAX to keep calculations running without NaN, cancel the macro definition below in rational.h:
+This lib is strictly designed to produce _mathematically fit_ results under _finite precision_. **_ATTENTION_, when a rational number's value runs out of the range from RAT_MIN to RAT_MAX, it becomes NaN instead of 1/0 or -1/0 (+inf or -inf), both in CALCULATION and INPUT.** But if you want it to return a finite saturated value like RAT_MAX to keep calculations running without NaN, cancel the macro definition below in rational.h:
 ```
 #define _RAT_OVERFLOW_TO_NAN_
 ```